henkall/cod4-docker/readme.md

 2. Creates *server* user with its home directory
 3. Runs a shell script a startup
     1. Downloads Cod4x if necessary
-    2. Launches Cod4x server with arguments defined in optional environment variable `ARGS` with the username *server*